-- (b) Government Obligations, - (c) Government Obligations which have been stripped by the U.S. Treasury and CATS, TIGRS and similar securities, - (d) Resolution Funding Corp. strips which have been stripped by the Federal Reserve Bank of New York, - (e) Pre-refunded obligations of a state or municipality rated in the highest rating category by the Rating Agency, and - (f) Obligations issued by the following agencies which are backed by the full faith and credit of the U.S.: - (1) Farmers Home Administration Certificates of beneficial ownership - (2) Federal Financing Bank - (3) General Services Administration Participation certificates - (4) U.S. Maritime Administration Guaranteed Title XI financing - (5) U.S. Department of Housing and Urban Development Project Notes Local Authority Bonds New Communities Debentures - U.S. government guaranteed debentures - (6) U.S. Public Housing Notes and BondsU.S. government guaranteed public housing notes and bonds
+"Defeasance Securities" -- Cash, Government Obligations, Government Obligations which have been stripped by the U.S. Treasury and CATS, TIGRS and similar securities, Resolution Funding Corp. strips which have been stripped by the Federal Reserve Bank of New York, pre-refunded obligations of a state or municipality rated in the highest rating category by the Rating Agency, and Obligations issued by the following agencies which are backed by the full faith and credit of the U.S.: Farmers Home Administration (Certificates of beneficial ownership), Federal Financing Bank, General Services Administration (Participation certificates), U.S. Maritime Administration (Guaranteed Title XI financing), U.S. Department of Housing and Urban Development (Project Notes, Local Authority Bonds and New Communities Debentures - U.S. government guaranteed debentures) and U.S. Public Housing Notes and Bonds (U.S. government guaranteed public housing notes and bonds).

-"Depositary" -- a bank or trust company designated as such by the Commission to receive moneys under the provisions of the Subordinate Indenture and approved by the Trustee, and shall include the Trustee.
+"Depositary" -- a bank or trust company designated as such by the Commission to receive moneys under the provisions of the Senior Indenture and approved by the Trustee, and shall include the Trustee.